 JSC is recommended for medium and large-sized businesses as its corporate structure is complicated and requires a minimum of three founders.
 Furthermore, its registration process is often delayed due to more demanding requirements.
 This kind of a shareholding company allows its owners to issue shares and be listed on the public stock exchange.

-A representative office is a perfect solution for foreign entrepreneurs who want to observe the local market in Vietnam and gain market presence before expanding to the country.
-An RO is not allowed to conduct any business activities that generate income and behave like an ordinary company.
+RO is perfect for foreigners wanting to observe the local market and gain market presence before expanding.
+An RO is not allowed to conduct business activities that generate income and behave like an ordinary company.
+It is possible for the RO’s head office to sign, adjust/supplement contracts on behalf of foreign company, if s/he is authorised by its legal representative, with the power of attorney being present.

 A branch serves as an extension of its parent company.
-Owners of branches in Vietnam can conduct commercial activities and make a profit without incorporating a separate legal entity.
+Owners of branches in Vietnam can conduct all parent company’s commercial activities and make a profit without incorporating a separate legal entity.

 The Process of Vietnam Company Registration